 Print and digital literature and media applicable to our heritage work is large and varied; our research for references and guidance will likely continue for years.
 Gathered here is a list with brief descriptions of books, magazine and journal articles, web sites, and other text and media resources which we find useful in our Jewish heritage and history work related to the former Jewish community of Rohatyn.
 Because of the breadth and number of the references and links, we have divided these resources into categories below, each with its own page; some items appear in more than one category.

-Note that many of the resources listed here cover issues in nearby Central European countries such as Poland, Lithuania, or Belarus; because of a shared heritage over centuries in this part of the world, much of these data and methods are applicable in Ukraine even though the modern states are different.
-Some resources cover heritage issues in North America, but again there are useful lessons on materials and methods which can be applied in Rohatyn.
-And although the primary focus here is on the Jewish heritage and history of Rohatyn, daily life in town demonstrates what this article describes as a common interest and need for conservation of heritage sites for all religions, and the intercultural cooperation which benefits all.
+Many of the resources listed here focus on nearby countries such as Poland, Lithuania, or Belarus; because of shared heritage over centuries in Central Europe, the data and methods are generally applicable in Ukraine despite differences in the modern countries.
+Some resources cover heritage issues in North America, but again there are useful lessons on materials and methods which can be applied in Rohatyn and the region.
+And although our primary focus is on the Jewish heritage and history of Rohatyn, our experience confirms what this article describes as a common need for intercultural cooperation and the conservation of local heritage sites associated with all religions.

 We encourage you to contact us with questions or suggestions for additional resources.

 Other Sources for References and Links

 Much larger reference lists are available on the website of Jewish Heritage Europe, categorized both by topic (e.g. Jewish Cemeteries) and by region (e.g. Ukraine); it’s not surprising that many of the references we use are also in the JHE bibliography.
 For anyone living in or visiting the major western Ukraine city of Lviv, the library of the Center for Urban History of East Central Europe is an important asset, and provided our first exposure to several of the books and other media on our list.
 Both of these sources are also linked on our resource category pages.